mmbman/Katagiri/1986-07-23-Verse-of-Opening-the-Sutra.md

 **Question:** Roshi, when you talked the parent ... the child.
 Isn’t it also reversed, the child [seeing] the parent?

-**Katagiri Roshi:** Mm-hm.
+**Katagiri Roshi:** Mm-hmm.
 Sure.
 The child must be deal with the parents exactly as the messenger of the world we knew.

 Particularly the parents and children’s relationship are very deep, you know?